Modeling of simple bandpass filters: bandwidth broadening of Josephson parametric devices due to non-Markovian coupling to dressed transmission-line modes: Introduction

-In its simplest form, the parametric resonator is weakly coupled, e.g.~via a capacitor, to the transmission line (TL) which carries the input and output signals.
-The weak coupling ensures a high quality factor of the resonator and results in large amplifier gain at only moderate pump power.
-However, in this simple design the bandwidth of the gain scales inversely with its maximum amplitude, and this bandwidth limitation necessitates a careful tuning of the pump frequency for a particular signal frequency.
+In its simplest form, the parametric resonator is coupled, e.g.~via a capacitor, to the transmission line (TL) which carries the input and output signals.
+In this simple design, the bandwidth of the gain scales inversely with its maximum amplitude, and this bandwidth limitation necessitates a careful tuning of the pump frequency for a particular signal frequency.
 In contrast, the main benefit of the Josephson traveling-wave parametric amplifiers (JTWPAs) \cite{MacklinETAL2015, WhiteETAL2015} is their large bandwidth which allows to process signals from a wide frequency range and thus can enable multiplexed qubit readout \cite{ChenETAL2012, JergerETAL2012, ChapmanETAL2017}.
 On the other hand, JTWPAs consist of hundreds of JJs and place very high demands on fabrication accuracy.
 Therefore, resonant JPDs with their relatively simple design and comparably low fabrication demands remain important tools in superconducting quantum research and development.

 Moreover, schemes to overcome the bandwidth limitation of resonant JPDs have been developed and are now routinely implemented \cite{RoyETAL2015, MutusETAL2014, GrebelETAL2021, DuanETAL2021, WhiteETAL2023}.
 The core principle of this bandwidth engineering is to couple the JPD and the TL by a filter that acts as a frequency-dependent environment to the JPD.
-In practice, such frequency-dependent couplings are implemented by continuous microwave devices, e.g.~in form of a $\lambda/2$-cavity (combined with $\lambda/4$-cavity for impedance matching) \cite{RoyETAL2015}.
+In practice, such filters can be implemented by continuous microwave devices such as TL stubs~\cite{pozar2011microwave}; for example, Ref.~\cite{RoyETAL2015} employs a combination of a $\lambda/2$-cavity and a $\lambda/4$-cavity.
 Their basic functionality can be modeled by lumped-element coupling circuits, e.g.~a series-$\sLC$ resonator in the simplest case.
 Further bandwidth widening can be achieved via more complex, multi-pole bandpass filters known from electrical engineering \cite{NaamanAumentado2022}.
 A filter may consist of a ladder of alternating parallel-$\sLC$ and series-$\sLC$ resonators, or a train of capacitively-coupled, parallel-$\sLC$ resonators \cite{NaamanAumentado2022} (see~Fig.~\ref{fig:filters}).